Pink Hibiscus: An Army Nurse’s letter to her sister on December 7, 1941

 Oh, it was so romantic.
 The warm night breeze blowing in off the ocean, the smell of pink hibiscus making me wild with desire, his hand reaching under my long evening gown and sliding up my thigh.
 Then he picked me up in his arms and carried me down to the beach and we…

 Sorry, I got called away by the nurse-in-charge.
 She was worried about a patient wheezing and coughing.
 She thought it might be pneumonia.
 Just a couple of nurses on duty this morning, so she asked me to help her with paperwork.
 I was disappointed, seeing how I haven’t had much chance to use my nursing skills since I’ve been here.
-Not much happening.
 Still, Pearl is the best duty an Army nurse could wish for.
 We get a few pilots scraped up after a rough landing or with a bad hangover, but it’s mostly sunny days and balmy nights.